JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 You need a standard deck of cards and two Jokers.
 To track Health, use paper, a life counter, or a d20.

-Cards ranked 5–10 are Weapons.
-Cards ranked 2–4 are Potions.
-Together, these are the tools of your trade.
+Cards ranked 5–10 are Weapons to aid your journey.
+Cards ranked 2–4 are Relics you must deal with.

 ### Depth